thasmo/external-svg-polyfill/README.md

 Referencing external files can be especially useful when dealing with a technique called *SVG sprites*, where multiple SVG elements are stored within a single SVG file.
-It is possible to inline these *SVG sprites* into the HTML document itself, but this has several disadvantages i.e. caching issues, unneeded HTML file size growth, development inconviniences, etc.
+It is possible to inline these *SVG sprites* into the HTML document itself, but this has several disadvantages i.e. caching issues, unneeded HTML file size growth, development inconveniences, etc.
-Externally referenced *SVG sprites* mitigate those problems but are not support in the mentioned browsers.
+Externally referenced *SVG sprites* mitigate those problems but are not supported in the mentioned browsers.

 **`external-svg-polyfill` embeds the referenced SVG files automatically.**